-Beside that, from internet browser the option/menu to clean up the Chache is also available.
+Besides that, from the internet browser, the option/menu to clean up the Chache is also available.
 Please see below screenshot:

 Clear Up Large Files in the MacBook

-Another possible cause that your MacBook space is running out is that there are too much large files.
-Even if there is not many files you store, but those few are big sized files.
+Another possible cause that your MacBook space is running out is that there are too many large files.
+Even if there are not many files you store, but those few are big sized files.
 Those large files usually are videos, photos, and some other file types.

 Clean Up Language Files

-You may be not aware that almost all applications provide language choice for the user.
-Imagine if every of the application you install has those varied language file, how much space does it use in your MacBook?
+You may be not aware that almost all applications provide language choices for the user.
+Imagine if every of the application you install has those varied language files, how much space does it use in your MacBook?
 As we normally only use one kind of language in one device, why then we have to keep those language files?

-Removing language files is not for increasing MacBook performance purpose.
-Removing language files is only to free up space on MacBook space in order to utilize that space for more important purpose.
+Removing language files is not for increasing MacBook performance purposes.
+Removing language files is only to free up space on MacBook space in order to utilize that space for a more important purpose.
 Therefore, this does not need to be done if you have large storage in your hard disk.

-I recommend to use CleanMyMac or Monnolingual application or program to delete the language files.
+I recommend using CleanMyMac or Monnolingual application or program to delete the language files.
 If you are using CleanMyMac, go to “System junk – language files” to delete unnecessary language files.

-If you prefer to use Monolingual, below screenshot will show you the glimpse of the interface.
+If you prefer to use Monolingual, the below screenshot will show you a glimpse of the interface.

 Easiest Way to Free Up Space on MacBook